vcs-python/libvcs/docs/contributing/workflow.md

 ### Releasing (manual)

-As of 0.10, [poetry] handles virtualenv creation, package requirements, versioning, building, and publishing.
+As of 0.10, [uv] handles virtualenv creation, package requirements, versioning, building, and publishing.
 Therefore there is no setup.py or requirements files.

 Update `__version__` in `__about__.py` and `pyproject.toml`::